pulumi/docs/reference/pkg/nodejs/@pulumi/aws/ec2/index.md

 ```

 A policy to attach to the endpoint that controls access to the service.
 Applicable for endpoints of type `Gateway`.
 Defaults to full access.
+For more information about building AWS IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](https://www.terraform.io/docs/providers/aws/guides/iam-policy-documents.html).

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/ec2/vpcEndpoint.ts#L54">property prefixListId</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/ec2/vpcEndpoint.ts#L53">property prefixListId</a>
 </h3>

 ```typescript